 Distracted driving is a hot topic because so many crashes and crash-avoidance maneuvers occur due to distracted drivers.
 Many drivers try to eat, drink, smoke, put on makeup, watch TV, play video games, adjust the climate controls, or talk on the phone — all while they need to be observing the flow of traffic, checking mirrors, reading signs, and watching the road.
 Some reports claim that 25% of all crashes are distracted driving-related, while other reports have the number closer to 50%.

 Regardless of what the numbers are, when you get injured by a distracted driver, 100% of your pain and suffering, medical expenses, and lost wages are due to the negligence of another.
 You need an experienced Minnesota Car Accident Lawyer to gather the evidence and build a strong case in order to optimize your compensation.
-Contact a Minnesota Distracted Driving Attorney at 612-TSR-TIME.
+Contact a Minneapolis car accident lawyer at (612) TSR-TIME.

 About Distracted Driving